Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses

-Among these, the deformation approach introduced by \citet{Sampson1992} has become a key framework for modeling non-homogeneous spatial processes.
-The core idea is to map the original geographic coordinates into a latent space where isotropy holds, typically using multidimensional scaling for the latent coordinates and thin-plate splines for interpolation at ungauged sites.
-In their formulation, temporal stationarity is assumed, with temporal dependence handled by detrending and analyzing the residuals as repeated measurements.
-Later Bayesian formulations \citep{Damian2001, Schmidt2003} incorporated uncertainty in the latent coordinates, and subsequent works \citep{Damian2003, Bruno2009} relaxed the assumption of temporal stationarity by including temporal trends.
-However, in these latter approaches, parameter estimation was generally performed in separate stages.
+A seminal contribution in this direction is the framework introduced by \citet{Sampson1992}, which remains a cornerstone for modeling non-homogeneous spatial processes.
+The original proposal uses multidimensional scaling to obtain latent coordinates and thin-plate splines for interpolation at ungauged sites.
+In that formulation, temporal stationarity is assumed, with temporal dependence handled by detrending and analyzing residuals as repeated measurements.
+Later Bayesian extensions \citep{Damian2001, Schmidt2003} incorporated uncertainty in the latent coordinates, and subsequent works \citep{Damian2003, Bruno2009} relaxed the assumption of temporal stationarity by including temporal trends.
+However, in these approaches, inference was typically performed in separate stages.

-Under the assumption of isotropy, Bayesian dynamic models \citep{West1997} have also been applied to spatiotemporal data \citep{Sanso1999, Stroud2001, Huerta2004}.
-These models not only relax temporal stationarity but also provide a unified framework for quantifying uncertainty and incorporating explanatory variables. \citet[Sec.~3]{Schmidt2011} and \citet{Morales2013} employed Bayesian dynamic models to handle temporal variation and suggested correcting anisotropy via spatial deformation, allowing simultaneous estimation of spatial and temporal components within a single inferential step.
+Bayesian dynamic models \citep{West1997} have also been widely used to describe temporal evolution in spatiotemporal data \citep{Sanso1999, Stroud2001, Huerta2004}.
+These models relax temporal stationarity and provide a unified framework for uncertainty quantification and the inclusion of explanatory variables. \citet[Sec.~3]{Schmidt2011} and \citet{Morales2013} suggested combining dynamic models with spatial deformation, allowing temporal dynamics and spatial anisotropy to be handled simultaneously within a single inferential framework.

 In this manuscript, we aim to analyze multidimensional spatiotemporal processes observed over a finite set of times at fixed monitoring stations.
 Building upon the matrix-normal Bayesian dynamic framework \citep{Quintana1987, Landim2000}, \citet{Paez2008} proposed modeling matrix-variate data using an isotropic Matérn covariance function to describe spatial dependence.
 Their results demonstrated that joint modeling of multiple response variables substantially improves interpolation accuracy compared with univariate approaches.